Gsingh2001/Gsingh2001/README.md

 Front End Developer - React, Next.js 🔥
 ---------------------------------------------
 I have been learning to code for a few years now and now i m ReactJS Developer.
-* 🌍  I'm based in Chandigarh
+* 🌍  I'm Working in Panchkula
 * 🧠  I'm learning NextJS
 * 🤝  I'm open to collaborating on projects.
 Send me a Mail! [gsingh07@outlook.in](mailto:gsingh07@outlook.in)
 ### Skills